AliSheikhAttar/Cheat/Linux/System/Processes.md

 - -u [username] – kills processes owned by a specific user.
 - -t [terminal] – kills processes attached to a specific terminal.
 - -l – provides a detailed process list along with the PID.
-- -n.
-Only kill the newest of the processes that are discovered.
+- -n – Only kill the newest of the processes that are discovered.
-- -o.
-Only kill the oldest of the processes that are discovered.
+- -o – Only kill the oldest of the processes that are discovered.
-- -x.
-Only kill the processes that match the pattern exactly.
+- -x – Only kill the processes that match the pattern exactly.
-- -signal.
-Send a specific signal to the process, rather than SIGTERM.
+- --signal – Send a specific signal to the process, rather than SIGTERM.
-- -e, --echo.
-Display name and PID of the process being killed.  (pkill only.)
+- -e, --echo – Display name and PID of the process being killed.  (pkill only.)
+- -x – match exactly

 - closes a given server's connection to clients.
 The syntax of the xkill command is;
 If a server has opened some unwanted processes, xkill aborts these processes.